About The Tapestry Project

-The Action Lab was an open space for experimentation and innovation for solutions that addressed the interplay of the wealth, credit and trust gaps that prevent Black-owned businesses from reaching their potential.
-It provided monetary awards to collaborative projects, products, and services that worked directly with Black businesses to address the 3 gaps.
-The action lab strategy was implemented across multiple cities (not fewer than 5) through a competitive process resulting from a request for applications (RFA).
+The Action Lab is an open space for experimentation and innovation for solutions that address the interplay of the wealth, credit and trust gaps that prevent Black-owned businesses from reaching their potential.
+AEO has awarded funding to five collaborative projects in five cities that work directly with Black businesses to address the 3 gaps.
+The collaboratives were selected through a competitive process resulting from a request for applications (RFA).

 - Capital products and trusted guidance resources that could be made available to Black business owners

 - Other offers and innovations from project partners and sponsors developed over the length of the project